apify/apify-cli/features/builds-namespace.feature.md

   ```
   $ apify builds create
   ```
-- Then I can read text on stderr:
+- Then I can read text on stdout:
   ```
   Actor with name "{{ testActorName }}" was not found
   ```